kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 If you are already familiar with object-oriented programming, you can go ahead and move on to the next chapter.
-If you would like to review a few concepts, jump in to the one you would like to remember.
+If you would like to review a few concepts, jump into the one you would like to remember.

 ## Classes